AliyunContainerService/cluster-api-provider-alibabacloud/README.md

 3. **Deploying machine API controllers**

-   For development purposes the aws machine controller itself will run out of the machine API stack.
+   For development purposes the AlibabaCloud machine controller itself will run out of the machine API stack.
    Otherwise, docker images needs to be built, pushed into a docker registry and deployed within the stack.

    To deploy the stack: